Nelsallg/easylibs/packages/utils/README.md

 ## Installation

-To use the `Utils.ts` library in your project, you can either directly include the `Utils.ts` file in your HTML document or install it as a module using a package manager like npm.
+To use the `Utils` library in your project, you can either directly include the `Utils` cdn in your HTML document or install it as a module using a package manager like npm.

 ### Direct Inclusion